 Develop managers to lead with people first, using their compassion to apply policy based on individual circumstances.

-It was decided that this priority should be carried regionally – and with the sum of £70,000 to support.
+It was decided that this priority should be carried out regionally.
 The BWM team worked closely with colleagues at NHS England who were beginning to create positive change by amending their policies to read far more simplified and inclusively.
 A great positive example of this were some adaptations to a Baby Loss policy – where the rights for parents were amended to be much more empathetic.
 As a result of this success the team also began making tweaks to compassionate leave overall and sickness absence.
 Funding will be utilised to support the roll out of these amended policies from region to system.